-It's highly unlikely your cover letter will be read by either the hiring manager or the recruiter; however it still doesn't mean it's not crucial for your job application to not include a cover letter.
+It’s highly unlikely your cover letter will be read by either the hiring manager or the recruiter, however it’s crucial for your job application if you want any success.

 Two Thousand Applicants

 Job boards are global, as a result, it’s not uncommon for a single job advert on a significant job board such as Indeed or LinkedIn to receive two thousand applicants in a week.
 Even companies with an established internal recruitment team, have little or no chance of getting through thousands of resumes and CV’s in a short period.For the average recruiter, they will spend one-minute loading, reading and making a decision on whether to take your CV forwards.
 This means, to get through all two thousand CV’s, it would take one recruiter over three day’s just to read them all.

 Recruiters will probably manage forty jobs at any one time and do not have the time to spend three days reviewing CV’s for a single job.
 Technology has allowed recruiters to use applicant tracking systems (ATS) to sort through thousands of CV’s quickly based on set keywords.Typically the keywords are split into three different groups as shown below;

 - Company Specific Keywords – These are keywords that are specific to the company that you’re applying to.
 An example, Google’s Mission Statement is to “organize the world’s information and make it universally accessible and useful.”
 If you’re applying to Google a great opening line could be something along the lines of “I want to work for a company who helps to organize the world information and make it universally accessible and useful,” you can be confident that it will be picked up and read.

 - Job Advert Specific Keywords – These are the keywords that are specific to a single job advert.
 Typically job adverts will contain specific experience requirements, qualifications or position requirements such as traveling.
 You need to make sure that these keywords are on your CV and cover letter as they will be used in combination with an applicant tracking system.